kurnhyalcantara/lkim-asadiyah/README.md

 ## Overview

 Project LKIM As'adiyah Web App is the organization website for portofolio and user managements.
-The template is created based on [HMI Asadiyah Web App](https://github.com/kurnhyalcantara/hmiasadiyah) team experience
+The template is created based on [Hoverboard Project](https://github.com/gdg-x/hoverboard) team experience

 Our goal is to allow organizers to set up a professional website with minimum resources.
 To get started you need only basic knowledge of web technologies and a free Firebase account.